top of page

 Fig_edited.png

-Characterization of Eco-friendly 3D Printed Concrete
+Mechanical Characterization of Eco-friendly 3D Printed Concrete

 Significant improvements have been recorded on the technology of additive manufacturing in construction, which has revolutionarily reshaped the research and industry of concrete in recent years.
 Due to inefficiencies of 3D printing technology, unavoidable defects such as voids, low interlayer bond, bulking, necking, and print precision may arise.
 Following the integration of engineered cementitious composites in 3D printing, the most recent research interests of 3D printed concrete have been shifted towards recycling aggregates and the incorporation of by-products.
 This study explores the mechanical performance of the eco-friendly 3D printed concrete by utilizing silica fume, glass fiber, and ground waste rubber tire (replacing fine aggregates) in the mix proportions.
 Numerical simulations are performed to simualte the mechanical performance of the fabricated 3D printed concrete cubes and beams.
 A machine learning-based model is developed to predict the compressive and flexural strengths of the aggregate-mixed 3D printed concrete.